Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

 \subsubsection{Is it effective when scaling-up data size?}

 To validate whether our model is effective in larger-scale web-crawled data, we leverage COYO~\cite{COYO} dataset, which consists of 700M web-crawled image-text data without a CLIP-based filtering scheme.
-From COYO, we create four datasets of 3M, 10M, 23M, and 125M scales where the smaller dataset is a subset of the larger ones.
+From COYO, we create four datasets of 3M, 10M, 23M, and 125M scales where the smaller dataset is a randomly sampled subset of the larger ones.
 For 10M, 23M, and 125M scales, we use a larger base learning rate (\ie, 0.0032) and a mini-batch size (\ie, 8192), respectively, to train models.
-Using four datasets, we train two baselines---Vanilla and Vanilla (Filtering)---and our method; due to its limited effectiveness, we do not compare Loss weighting.
+Using four datasets, we train two baselines---Vanilla and Vanilla (Filtering)---and our method; due to its limited effectiveness compared to Vanilla (Filtering), we do not compare Loss weighting.

 \cref{fig:coyo_scale_up} summarizes the results where we observe the followings.
 First, due to noisy data, the performance of Vanilla model is quickly saturated compared to others, thus showing a larger gap in the 125M dataset compared to the 3M one.
 Second, while Vanilla (Filtering) is considerably enhanced by using larger datasets, the performance gap is consistently kept across larger-scale datasets (23M $\rightarrow$ 125M).
 These observations indicate our method is more effective than two baselines in large-scale data as well.